-18. Every effort will be made to achieve a prompt outcome to the complaint - the aim being to conclude the complaint within a period of one month.
+- 18. Every effort will be made to achieve a prompt outcome to the complaint the aim being to conclude the complaint within a period of one month.
 Both the complainant and the student who is the subject of the complaint will be expected to co-operate with the College in achieving that result.
-If it is not possible to resolve the issue within this timeframe, for example for reasons of complexity or the absence of relevant parties from Oxford, both parties will be kept informed.

-- 19. At all times both the complainant and the student complained against will be kept informed of proceedings, and will be referred as appropriate to sources of support and advice.
+If it is not possible to resolve the issue within this timeframe, for example for reasons of complexity or the absence of relevant parties from Oxford, both parties will be kept informed. - 19.
+At all times both the complainant and the student complained against will be kept informed of proceedings, and will be referred as appropriate to sources of support and advice.
 Both parties will be informed in writing of the outcome of the investigation of the complaint. - 20.
 In some circumstances, in the interests of the complainant and/or the student complained about, it may be necessary for interim action to be taken, pending the outcome of the investigation.
 This may include making arrangements to limit contact between the parties concerned. - 21.
-Investigation of a formal written complaint of harassment may result in: - Deciding that the alleged harasser should face disciplinary procedures - Taking actions in College, or recommending to a department/faculty actions to take, including making arrangements to limit contact between the parties concerned.
+Investigation of a formal written complaint of harassment may result in the Senior Dean: - Deciding that the alleged harasser should face disciplinary procedures8 - Taking actions in College, or recommending to a department/faculty actions to take, including making arrangements to limit contact between the parties concerned.
 The College President or head of department will have responsibility for implementing and monitoring any actions.
-The University Director of Student Welfare and Support Services will be available to advise. - Referring either or both parties to appropriate support services - Referring a case to the University, if it transpires that the alleged harassment did in fact take place outside of the college environment and within the University environment. - Taking no further action other than, where appropriate, implementing or suggesting steps that would help to restore reasonable relationships between the parties.
-This approach will usually be appropriate where the claim(s) of harassment are considered to be unfounded and where there is a continuing relationship between the parties - In rare cases disciplinary action may be instituted against the complainant if there is evidence that the complaint of harassment is unfounded and not made in good faith. - 22.
-If the complainant is not satisfied with the outcome following the investigation of the formal written complaint, they may be able to appeal this decision using the College Appeals Procedure in the Student Handbooks or, if they have exhausted all mechanisms of appeal within College, apply to the Office of the Independent Adjudicator for Higher Education (OIA) for a review of the case.
-The complainant should seek advice from a Harassment Advisor if they are considering taking this action.
-If applying to the OIA they must do so within three months of the date of the Completion of Procedures letter.
+The University Director of Student Welfare and Support Services will be available to advise. - Referring either or both parties to appropriate support services - Referring a case to the University, if it transpires that the alleged harassment did in fact take place outside of the college environment and within the University environment.